IssamLaradji/semantic_segmentation/README.md

 which lets you interact with the model and dataset using the python debugger.

+- `PascalPoints` is a dataset class defined in the datasets folder.

+- `fcn8_pascal` is an experiment description defined in `experiments.py`

 You can test the model as follows,

 ```python